Skip to main content

 What is Captioning?

 Captioning is text that displays on the screen during a video.
 Open Captioning (OC) and Closed Captioning (CC) are both types of captions that provide a text-based resource for videos with audio that correspond with the timing of what is said/heard.
-While captioning is necessary for people with hearing impairments, Deaf and people who are deaf (difference between Deaf people and people who are deaf), it is a tenet of Universal Design for Learning (UDL) that benefits all learners.
+While captioning is necessary for people that are hard of hearing and Deaf/deaf (difference between Deaf people and people who are deaf), it is a tenet of Universal Design for Learning (UDL) that benefits all learners.

-Captions that are provided for hearing impaired individuals, Deaf, or people who are deaf must follow the guidelines under the Americans with Disabilities Act (ADA).
+Captions that are provided for hard of hearing individuals and people who are Deaf/deaf must follow relevant guidelines under the Americans with Disabilities Act (ADA).
 Specifically, captions and transcripts must be 99% accurate to ensure understanding for the individual.

 How does Captioning work?